-In the spring of 2017 a church visioning was initiated.
-A sub team was formed and focused on the downtown facilities impacted the way how newcomers and visitors were welcomed here.
-We looked at the layout, upkeep, appearance, people flow which detracted from giving a good first impression to someone not familiar with our building and ministries.
-Some were easy to address and perhaps you may have noticed some changes: the trash dumpster no longer greets people across; cracks and dings on some walls have been repaired and painted, the quad has been decluttered, three restrooms were repainted, and Room 210 is undergoing a facelift.
+In spring 2017, a church visioning was initiated.
+A sub team was formed and focused on the downtown facilities and the way newcomers and visitors were welcomed here.
+We looked at the layout, upkeep, appearance, people flow that detracted from giving a good first impression to someone not familiar with our building and ministries.
+Some were easy to address and perhaps you may have noticed some changes: the trash dumpster was moved to the back of the parking lot,;cracks and dings on some walls have been repaired and painted, the quad has been decluttered, three restrooms were repainted, and Room 210 is undergoing a facelift.

 We developed this concept to address these two issues.
-It impacts the current overflow area, welcome desk and area commonly referred to as “the nametag room”.
-This plan begins with a 40 foot long wall that would be built below the balcony in the overflow room.
+It affects the current overflow area, welcome desk, and area commonly referred to as “the nametag room.”
+This plan begins with a 40-foot long wall that would be built below the balcony in the overflow room.
 As the rendering shows, it would be trimmed to match the look inside the sanctuary and look like a part of it.
 The seating would remain along the railing and there would be an aisle next to the wall.

 To improve the traffic pattern and eliminate the need to wander through rooms, there would be changes at the top of the east stairs.
 The area by the restroom would be widened and a double doorway would be installed that would open into the room created on the south side of the new wall in the overflow space.
 The signage would provide a newcomer two obvious choices for coming into the building.
 Neither choice would require them to go through room 210.
 All the existing walls in this new area would be removed to create a huge space measuring 28 ft. x 55 ft.
 A Welcome Center could be located at the west end so it would be visible from all entrances to this room.
 Of course, to be effective, members of the congregation would need to be willing to staff it and provide directions and information.
 This space could be a meeting place, and serve as a crossroads to other rooms in the church.
 This proposal would include upgrading the flooring and lighting from the elevator to the west stairs.